-One of the world's great cities, vibrant London manages to shine in the greyest weather and its diversity defies a simple definition.
+One of the world's great cities, vibrant London manages to shine in the grayest weather and its diversity defies a simple definition.
 This sprawling city has drawn people for centuries, looking for something and finding the unexpected.
 It's one of the world's most international cities and its influences blend to create something uniquely wonderful.
-Let your Guide know your particular interests and he/she will help you discover the city on your half day walking tour of central London.
+Let your Guide know your particular interests and they will help you discover the city on your half day walking tour of central London.
 Learn how to take the "tube", explore the cobblestone streets, gardens, and markets, and be a Londoner for a day.
 Your Guide will meet you at your hotel.
 Please note that one should wear comfortable shoes and a hat; suitable for children.
 (No entrance fees included)

 There is always plenty happening during the evening in London, regardless of the season or time of year.
-Consider spending an enjoyable evening at the theatre or watching a broadway musical.
-Alternatively, a dinner cruise or a medieval banquet dinner in the company of Henry VIII complete with jousting knights, minstrels, troupers and strolling players by flickering torchlight in the vaulted cellars of Ivory House, just a stones throw from the Tower of London and Tower Bridge may catch your fancy.
+Consider spending an enjoyable evening at the theatre or watching a Broadway musical.
+Alternatively, a dinner cruise or a medieval banquet dinner in the company of Henry VIII complete with jousting knights, minstrels, troupers and strolling players by flickering torchlight in the vaulted cellars of Ivory House, just a stone’s throw from the Tower of London and Tower Bridge may catch your fancy.
 Please speak to your Sales Advisor if any of these options are of interest.

 Meet with your small group and driver/guide who you will be in the company of for the next nine days.
 The Meeting point is the Grange Wellington Hotel, 71-72 Vincent Square, London, SW1P 2PA at 8:30am.
 Please ensure you are at the meeting point at least 15 minutes prior to departure.